 Some courses in History are taught by faculty in the corresponding department of St. Thomas More College.
 These courses or sections are designated as STM section in the online Course Offerings.

 The History Undergraduate Students' Association (HUSA) is open to all students and offers a program of academic and social events.
-The History Department blog What's Up, announces departmental events and celebrates the achievements and all the news relating to History students, alumni, faculty, and friends.
-For the latest details about anything to do with the department and our programs, be sure to see the Department of History website.
+The History Department website announces departmental events and celebrates the achievements and all the news relating to History students, alumni, faculty, and friends.

 The major average in History programs includes the grades earned in:

-- All senior HIST and all courses listed in the Major Requirement A6.
+- All HIST and all courses listed in the Major Requirement A4.

 See Residency for additional details.